 Threat actors do not respect community boundaries, they exploit them.
 What is needed is a broad-based solution that federates a wide range of threat and risk concerns to arrive at the appropriate courses of action and mitigation strategies.
 The Intelligence Reform and Terrorism Prevention Act of 2004 along with the findings and recommendations of the Merkel Foundation highlight these principles.

-In planning for and analyzing threats and risks we need to understand and share information for planning, contingencies and forensics.
+In planning for and analyzing threats and risks, we need to understand and share information for planning, contingencies and forensics.
 Simulations then add to our capability to evaluate other threats, risks and courses of action.
 All of these concerns should then be federated in a broad-based threat and risk model.

 Operational Risk Management

 In the broadest sense, organizations manage risks in order to provide a systematic response to uncertainties.
 Operational risk focuses on risks due to possible threats or undesired natural occurrences.
 Many organizations conduct their business within regulatory frameworks that obligate them to safeguard certain assets in accordance with standards and perform threat and risk assessment.
-Risk Management is conducted to identify, assess and mitigate hazards resulting from any uncertain event that may occur and result in adverse consequences and thereby affect stakeholders.
-In the context of a system life cycle, Risk Management can focus on the adverse events at various stages of the system life cycle, and therefore address different kinds of risk, such as the Project Management Risk (where the adverse events affect system cost, schedule and technical characteristics before the system utilization stage can start) and Operational Risk (where the adverse events affect the success of the mission during the system utilization phase).
+Risk Management is conducted to identify, assess and mitigate hazards resulting from any uncertain event that may occur and result in adverse consequences that may affect stakeholders.
+In the context of a system life cycle, Risk Management can focus on the adverse events at various stages of the system life cycle, and therefore address different kinds of risk, such as the Project Management Risk (where the adverse events affect system cost, schedule and technical characteristics before the system utilization stage can start) and Operational Risk (where the adverse events affect the success of a mission or organization in real time).
+The scope of this RFP is the operational risk portion of the life-cycle.

 Typical Risk Management Outcomes include: